google/or-tools/ortools/sat/doc/solver.md

 ### C\# code

-As in python, CpSolver.SearchAllSolutions() must be called.
+As in Python, CpSolver.SearchAllSolutions() must be called.

 ```cs
 using System;